Julian Cardenas Garcia

 Research Assistant Professor

-He has assisted on hydrocarbons regulation and oil and gas contract drafting to different national hydrocarbons regulators.
+He works frequently with companies, public authorities, and governments in various areas of oil and gas law and policy.
 At the EENR Center, he is the coordinator of the "Inter-American Hydrocarbons Regulators Dialogue," an initiative conceived to create a nexus between national hydrocarbons agencies, the private sector, and the academia.

 He has been retained as an independent expert in international arbitrations regarding the upstream petroleum sector in Venezuela and has also been involved in ICC, AAA and ICSID arbitration cases concerning downstream petroleum transactions, direct foreign investments, and international construction projects.

 He is a conference speaker on oil and gas investment law and arbitration matters, best petroleum industry practices, and geopolitics of the oil and gas.
-He has been a guest speaker in conferences on these issues in the U.S., Canada, France, Scotland, the Netherlands, Mexico, Brazil, Cuba, Gabon, Costa Rica, Trinidad & Tobago, Ecuador, Colombia, and Venezuela.
+He has been a guest speaker in conferences related to these issues in the U.S., Canada, France, Scotland, the Netherlands, Mexico, Brazil, Cuba, Costa Rica, Trinidad & Tobago, Ecuador, Colombia, Venezuela, Gabon, and Kuwait.
 Also, Professor Cardenas is frequently interviewed by media outlets on Latin American affairs and oil and gas industry matters.

 Before joining the EENR Center, he worked as foreign legal clerk at the Arbitration Department of Dewey & Leboeuf, Paris, and also served for nearly six years as a career diplomat for the Venezuelan Ministry of Foreign Affairs, working multilateral affairs with the Organization of the American States (OAS) and the United Nations (U.N.) and bilateral affairs on sovereign boundary issues.
 He works effectively in Spanish, French, and English, and has some working proficiency in Portuguese.